Matthew Fisher (English cricketer): International career

 Fisher was included in the England Under 19 squad in 2013 aged 15, he has also featured for the England Lions team playing against the Australia A team in December 2021.

-In February 2022, Fisher was named in England's Test squad for their series against the West Indies.
-He made his Test debut on 16 March 2022, for England against the West Indies.
+In February 2022, Fisher was named in England's Test squad for their series against the West Indies, and made his Test debut in the second match of the series, on 16 March 2022.

+Fisher made his second Test match appearance, and first in England, against New Zealand at The Oval in June 2026.
+He scored his first Test half-century, making 50 not out in his team's first innings.